ajfigueroa/sleepcycle/README.md

 SleepCycle
 ==========

+**This project is from a long time ago when I was just learning iOS.
+I made a huge mistake and added .pbxproj to the .gitignore so the project never got committed.
+This project is now archived and I'll try to update it so others can potentially learn from it.**

 Not to be confused with the popular sleep tracking application of similar name.
 SleepCycle (stylized with no space in-between) is meant as an unofficial mobile alternative to the fantastic website sleepyti.me.